z3h4/useful-commands/RoR/routing.md

           end
         end

-  - This will enable Rails to recognize paths such as `/photos/search` with GET, and route to the search action of `PhotosController`.
+  - This will enable Rails to recognize paths such as `/photos/search` with `GET`, and route to the `search` action of `PhotosController`.
 It will also create the `search_photos_url` and `search_photos_path` route helpers.
   - Just as with member routes, you can pass `:on` to a route:

         resources :photos do
           get 'search', on: :collection
         end

-  - Note: \_If you're defining additional resource routes with a symbol as the first positional argument, be mindful that it is not equivalent to using a string.
-Symbols infer controller actions while strings infer paths.
+  - Note: If you're defining additional resource routes with a symbol as the first positional argument, be mindful that it is not equivalent to using a string. **Symbols infer controller actions while strings infer paths.**

 ## Non-Resourceful Routes